psychemedia/storytelling-notes/butterball.md

 So the boy ran out, and came back crying out, —

-"Oh, Heaven help us I here comes a great big witch, with her head under her arm, and a bag at her back."
+"Oh, Heaven help us! here comes a great big witch, with her head under her arm, and a bag at her back."

 "Jump under the kneading-trough and hide your-self," said his mother.